Central Tibetan Administration: Funding

 The funding of the Central Tibetan Administration comes mostly from private donations collected with the help of organisations like the Tibet Fund, revenue from the Green Book (the "Tibetan in exile passport") and aid from governments like India and the US.

 The annual revenue of the Central Tibetan Administration is officially 22 million (measured in US dollars), with the biggest shares going to political activity ($7 million), and administration ($4.5 million).
 However, according to Michael Backman, these sums are "remarkably low" for what the organisation claims to do, and it probably receives millions more in donations.
 The CTA does not acknowledge such donations or their sources.

 According to a Chinese source, between 1964 and 1968, the U.S. provided 1.735 million dollars to the Dalai Lama's group each year.
 In October 1998, The Dalai Lama's administration stated that it had received US$1.7 million a year during the 1960s from the Central Intelligence Agency.

-In 2012, the Tibetan Policy Act of 2002 was passed in the U.S. In 2016, the United States Agency for International Development (USAID) awarded a grant of US$23 million to CTA.
+In 2002, the Tibetan Policy Act of 2002 was passed in the U.S. In 2016, the United States Agency for International Development (USAID) awarded a grant of US$23 million to CTA.

-In 2017, U.S. President Donald Trump proposed to stop aid to the CTA in 2018.
+In 2017, U.S. president Donald Trump proposed to stop aid to the CTA in 2018.
 Trump's proposal was criticised heavily by members of the Democratic Party like Nancy Pelosi, and co-chair of the bipartisan Tom Lantos Human Rights Commission, Jim McGovern.
 In February 2020, at the annual National Prayer Breakfast, Pelosi prayed as Trump attended; "Let us pray for the Panchen Lama and all the Tibetan Buddhists in prison in China or missing for following their faith".
+In 2025, the Trump administration halted funds to the CTA, which amounted to half of CTA's budget at the time.

 Headquarters

 The Central Tibetan Administration is headquartered in McLeod Ganj, Dharamshala, India.
-It represents the people of the entire Tibet Autonomous Region and Qinghai province, as well as two Tibetan Autonomous Prefectures and one Tibetan Autonomous County in Sichuan Province, one Tibetan Autonomous Prefecture and one Tibetan Autonomous County in Gansu Province and one Tibetan Autonomous Prefecture in Yunnan Province – all of which is termed "Historic Tibet" by the CTA.

 The CTA attends to the welfare of the Tibetan exile community in India, who number around 100,000.
 It runs schools, health services, cultural activities and economic development projects for the Tibetan community.
 As of 2003, more than 1,000 refugees still arrive each year from China, usually via Nepal.